Noideded/RRT-navigation-robot/Experiments/RRT_start_trial_2/README.md

+SECOND PROTOTYPE
-Second prototype of the project, significantly cut down the lines of code for this version of the project.
-Nested loops from the first prototype are now removed, only one timestep remains and it is initialized during the start of the main chunk of the code.
+This version significantly reduces the lines of code compared to the first prototype.
+Nested loops have been removed and only one timestep is initialized at the start of the main execution.

-The fundamentals stay the same, I won't be explaining the way the RRT* works in this readme, as it is basically identical to the readme of the first prototype.
-I will be explaining what improvements this one has and also what issues I have encountered now.
+The fundamentals of the RRT* path planning remain the same, so this README focuses on improvements and issues encountered.

 **IMPROVEMENTS OVER PREVIOUS VERSION**

-- enchanced navigational systems before the speed control of the e-puck rotational speed for both the left and right wheel was problematic.
+- enchanced navigational systems
-  The speed was deduced by subtracting the angle of error, so if the angle error was too large the robot will spin in place
+  The speed control of the e-puck's wheels is improved.
+Previously, subtraccting the angle error sometimes caused the robot to spin in place

-  now in the new code the speed of rotation is clamped
+  Rotation speed is now clamped, preventing extreme spinning

 - FSM logic

-  more complex recovery strategies such as a more complex wiggle strategy, to maneuver complex obstacles.
-Thecode now also tracks movement over time and updates the user on the position of    the bot.
-The first prototype also does not trac how long each recovery takes, once the robot gets stuck again during recovery it repeats "RECOVERY" without limit.
-In the second code after   3 recovery attempts, the bot skips waypoint by going to "REPLAN".
+  Recovery strategies are more complex, including an improved wiggle strategy to handle tight obstacles

+  Movement is now tracked over time and the FSM updates the user on the robot's position

+  The FSM now limits recovery attempts.
+After 3 failed recovery attempts, the robot skips the waypoint by entering the "REPLAN" state.

 - Logging